aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-28-dynamic-dictionaries-with-csharp-4.html.md

 Well that's where the idea for the above code came from, in fact we've got a similar piece of code which will be usable within the framework of Umbraco 5 and entity design.
 But the full info on that will belong to another post ;).

+##Released!

+I've rolled the above code (with some improvements mind you) into a new project that I've been working on for making working with dynamics in .NET a whole lot easier.
+You can check out my [Dynamics Library][3] and get dynamacising.

   [1]: http://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject.aspx
   [2]: http://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject.trygetmember.aspx
+  [3]: /dynamics-library